mwlmjx/mjx.github.io/README.md

 # mjx.github.io
-This is for use of an academic website.
+This is for use of an academic homepage.
 The theme is based on that in https://tyleransom.github.io.